 Employee development is vital to maintaining and improving the skills of our workforce and the quality of our offering.

-Today’s dynamic and globalized world and rising trends towards digitization require new competencies.
-At the same time, many industries face serious skills shortages, especially in the areas of information technology and digitization.
+Today’s dynamic and globalized world requires new competencies.
+At the same time, many industries face serious skills shortages, especially in the areas of information technology and digitalization.
 Employee development is vital to maintaining and improving the skills of our workforce and the quality of our products.
+This is especially true for a technology-driven company like dormakaba.
 We want to offer careers instead of jobs and to prepare our employees for the fast-changing world.
-This improves their engagement, performance on the job and increases their long-term employability.
-We will continue to invest in the development of our employees and business leaders.
+This improves their motivation and performance on the job, and increases their long-term employability.
+We will continue to invest in the development of both our employees and business leaders.

 We offer various training and development programs for our employees.
-While we apply some of these programs on a consistent global basis – particularly leadership development, others are developed at the segment or country level to serve local needs.
+While we apply some of these programs on a consistent global basis – particularly leadership development – others are developed at the regional or country level to serve local needs.

-To provide staff with the competencies they require to safely and efficiently perform their tasks and to support their career advancement, dormakaba focuses on three areas:
+Our goal is to increase average training hours to 20 hours per employee by 2027 (baseline 13 hours/FTE in FY 2020/21).
+To provide our staff with the competencies they require to perform their tasks safely and efficiently, and to support their career advancement, dormakaba focuses on three areas: